ImperialCollegeLondon/porefoam/src/script/README.md

-As shown above, this `script` folder is typically located in `src` (which holds regularly changed source codes as subdirectories).
+As shown above, this `script` folder is typically located in `src` (which contains regularly changed source codes as subdirectories).
 The less frequently changed source code are placed a directory called `thirdparty`.
 A bench folder is also sometimes included holding temporary/client data, as shown above.
-A `.git` directory is kept outside the msRoot directory and is used to test and release varius modules of the code, which it ends up in the msRoot directory in the modules published using git.
-The `src` folder needs regularly backed up, it is recommended to make regular back ups of `thirdparty` and `bench` folders as well.
+All `.git` directories are kept outside the msRoot directory and are used to test and release varius modules of the code, which end up in the msRoot directory in the modules published using git.
+The `src` folder is regularly backed up, it is recommended to make regular backups of `thirdparty` and `bench` folders as well.